blinkist/airship-tf-ecs-service/README.md

   # The KMS Keys which can be used for kms:decrypt
   kms_keys  = ["${module.global-kms.aws_kms_key_arn}", "${module.demo-kms.aws_kms_key_arn}"]

-  # The SSM paths which are allowed to do kms:GetParameter and ssm:GetParametersByPath for
+  # The SSM paths for which the service will be allowed to ssm:GetParameter and ssm:GetParametersByPath on
   #
   # https://medium.com/@tdi/ssm-parameter-store-for-keeping-secrets-in-a-structured-way-53a25d48166a
   # "arn:aws:ssm:region:123456:parameter/application/%s/*"